AlexNexton/MS2-LingLang/README.md

 ### Wireframes ###

-We designed our site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
-We were focusing on defining basic layout structure of the site and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.jpg), [tablet](/wireframes/tablet.jpg) and [desktop](/wireframes/desktop.jpg).
+I designed the site moc-ups using [balsamiq wireframes](https://balsamiq.com/).
+I was focusing on defining basic layout structure of the site and identifying how displays would change on different screen sizes such as [mobile](/wireframes/mobile.jpg), [tablet](/wireframes/tablet.jpg) and [desktop](/wireframes/desktop.jpg).

 ---